USDA Rural Development Loan

 RD vs. FHA

-- FHA has a required minimum move-in cost to the buyer of 3.5%.
+- FHA has a required minimum down payment 3.5%.
 RD is "Nothing Down."

 RD vs. VA